Applying to be a Town Pastor

-To be considered for a place on the June/July training course, Town Pastor applications should arrive by Wednesday 5th June 2019.
+To be considered for a place on the October/November training course, Town Pastor applications should arrive by Wednesday 30th September 2020.
 Applications received after this date will be considered if places are still available on the Town Pastor training course.

 All Town Pastors will be required to have an enhanced check with the Disclosure and Barring Service (DBS).

 Not sure about applying to be a Town Pastor?
-Please contact Jo Copsey (tel: 07594 334215 or email: firstname.lastname@example.org) to arrange to come out with the Town Pastors for an hour or two, as an observer.
+Please contact Jo Copsey (tel: 07594 334215 or email: firstname.lastname@example.org) to arrange to come out with the Town Pastors for an hour or two, as an observer (when Town Pastors resume patrolling after the Coronavirus pandemic).
 This would give you a good insight into the role of a Town Pastor and may well inspire you to apply!